maxschremser/maxschremser.github.io/_drafts/2016-03-06-spring-jersey.md

 3. I have selected the Spring Boot **Version** (1.3.3) and Dependencies.

- a.
-Jersey (JAX-RS)
+ - Jersey (JAX-RS)
- b.
-REST Docs
+ - REST Docs
- c.
-Actuator
+ - Actuator

 4. Next I have set up a Gradle project with the necessary dependencies.
 {% highlight Groovy %}